 いくら入っているのかは 誰か持ち出そうとしたのだろうか。 |

-Place: Outside Mia's office, where the player meets Gumshoe for the first time.
+Location: Outside Mia's office, where the player meets Gumshoe for the first time.

-Time: The day after Mia had been murdered.
+Context: The day after Mia had been murdered.

-Unused English Dialog | Unused Japanese Dialog |
+| Unused English Dialogue | Unused Japanese Dialogue |

 Phoenix: